sruddy1/ir-docs-portal/docs/initialize.md

 ## Sign up for a Github account with your UD email

 - Go to `https://github.com/signup`
-- Make sure to create your own username to the same as your email username.
+- <mark>Warning</mark>: Change the username assigned to you to your UD username.
 - You now can be added as a contributor to repos.

 ####